mit-pdos/sigmaos/tutorial/01_local_dev.md

 $ go test -v sigmaos/<pkg_name> --start --run <test_name>
 ```

-The --start flag indicates to the test program that an instance of SigmaOS is
+The --start flag indicates to the test program that an instance of
-not already running.
-When benchmarking and testing remotely, you will likely
+SigmaOS must be started.
+When benchmarking and testing on a real cluster, you will likely
 omit the `--start` flag.
 [Lesson 2](./02_remote_dev.md) explains the remote development
 and benchmarking workflow in detail.